 There are dedicated motorcycle parking areas at Waterside with large galvanised steel bars to anchor bikes to for improved security.
 All motorcycles must be parked in the dedicated parking and must not park in cycle shelters, dedicated line marked car bays or other non-designated areas.

-Motorcycle will not be recognised by the ANPR system due to not having a front registration plate.
-Instead they will have to contact security at the barrier intercom to be allowed entry, giving their name and registration for validity.
+Motorcycles will not be recognised by the ANPR system due to not having a front registration plate.
+Instead riders will have to contact security at the barrier intercom to be allowed entry, giving their name and registration for validity.

 If you have any questions about parking or travelling to and from the University, please contact email@example.com or firstname.lastname@example.org or see the further information on these pages.